theexperiential/Cuepid/README.md

 # Cuepid
-## A simple TouchDesigner control and trigger app built for disguise and friends.
+## A simple disguise control and trigger app
+### TouchDesigner 2020.26630 Win 64 (Fully functional in Non-Commercial, Commercial+ recommended)

 This is a work in progress.